cvjena/chimpanzee_faces/README.md

 ACKNOWLEDGEMENTS
 =========
-The authors thank Peter Pan and Cinderella from Leipzig Zoo for providing and annotating the collection of ape images.
+The authors thank Dr. Tobias Deschner for providing the images which were used to build the C-Tai dataset, Laura Aporius and Karin Bahrke for collecting and annoting the images which were used to build the C-Zoo dataset, and the Zoo Leipzig for providing permission for image collection.
+The images used for creating the C-Zoo dataset were collected as part of the SAISBECO project funded by the Pact for Research and Innovation between the Max Planck Society and the Fraunhofer-Gesellschaft.